sentrysoftware/metricshub/metricshub-doc/src/site/markdown/troubleshooting/cli.md

 ### Force Connectors

-To force specific connectors to be used, add the `--force CONNECTOR,...` option, where `CONNECTOR,...` is a comma-separated list of connector internal names (you need to use their **id**).
+To force specific connectors to be used, add the `--connectors +CONNECTOR,...` option, where `+CONNECTOR,...` is a comma-separated list of connector internal names (you need to use their **id**).

-Using the `--force` option will shorten the detection phase, as only the specified connectors will be tested.
+Using the `--connectors` option will shorten the detection phase, as only the specified connectors will be tested.

 To get the list of connectors bundled in **${solutionName}** and their corresponding internal name (**id**), you can run the below command: